datacompboy/nrf-katvr-receiver/README.md

     - Expose "Kat Seat Receiver" HID device
   - Protocol
     - "Pair" with sensors
-- BT Peripheral mode
+- BT Peripheral mode (doesn't seems like worth it)
+  - Export connected sensors MACs over BLE in R/W mode
   - Export sensors data over BLE in standard way
-  - Export connected sensors MACs over BLE in R/W mode
+    - unlikely with standard sensors.
+    - it could be possible to reexport over BLE, but in 1 packet that contains all 3 sensors data without gaps, increased MTU and packets frequency decreased down to ~80hz...
+    - or should be possible to update firmware to enable 2Mbit PHY, then it *may* fit. more digging needed.
 - Moonshots
   - Support on-chip 6-axis IMU (e.g. from Seeed Studio XIAO nRF52840 Sense) for "head" direction
   - on-chip gateway, mixing IMU & sensors and export data over HID